 The logs and reports provide detailed information about user and administrator activity that is needed for security auditing (e.g. GDPR, PCI, ISO, SOC and NCUA).

 Compliance regulation costs are on the rise, and staffing budgets are constrained.
 Distributed remote work has exponentially increased the attack perimeter for cybercriminals.
 Auditing access control policies has become more critical than ever.

 Keeper’s reports are fully customisable and provide on-demand visibility of access permissions to your organisation’s credentials and secrets.
 As Identity and Access Management (IAM) cybersecurity regulations increase, organisations require comprehensive policies and tools to ensure compliance.
 The ability to audit and control access to credentials and sensitive information is critical to obtain compliance and prevent data breaches.

 Audit and finance teams require cost-effective tools that enable remote auditing, monitoring and event reporting.
 These reports reduce the time and cost for compliance auditing.
 The compliance reports follow zero trust and zero knowledge because the data is visible and under the control of privileged administrators.

-The report builder is easy to use and fully customizable.
+The report builder is easy to use and fully customisable.
 The reports allow administrators to see the access permissions by user, for all records in their enterprise.
 Report previews by user are available for viewing and exporting prior to generating the final report.
 This is useful for user permission validation and editing.

 Keeper holds the longest-standing SOC 2 attestation and ISO 27001 certification in the industry.
-Keeper utilizes best-in-class security, with a zero-trust framework and zero-knowledge security architecture that protects customer data with multiple layers of encryption keys at the vault, shared folder and record levels.
+Keeper utilises best-in-class security, with a zero-trust framework and zero-knowledge security architecture that protects customer data with multiple layers of encryption keys at the vault, shared folder and record levels.